 The picture below shows switches symbols.
 Switch 1P, isolator 1P, circuit breaker 1P, SPST, SPDT, DPST, DPDT and more symbols are available here.

 Switch is a device for making and breaking the connection in an electric circuit.

 Isolator is a mechanical switch that isolates a part of a circuit from the system as when required.
 Electrical isolators separate a part of the system from rest for safe maintenance works.

 SPST is a single-pole, single-throw (SPST) switch.

 DPDT is a double-pole, double-throw (DPDT) switch.

-As you can see from the above pictures, using electrical symbols to draw electrical circuit diagram is quite easy.
+As you can see from the above pictures, using electrical symbols to draw an electrical circuit diagram is quite easy.
 To illustrate the method, we will give you another example about using the basic electrical symbols.
 Example two: Three D-cells are placed in a battery pack to power a circuit containing three light bulbs.

 First things first, quickly figure out what electrical symbols shall be used in the diagram.
 Then think about the layout of these symbols.
-Last but not least, use connector tool to connect all the electrical symbols.
+Last but not least, use a connector tool to connect all the electrical symbols.
 Therefore, the final diagram can be like the following picture.

 From the above examples, we can conclude that, simple words can not clearly describe a specific electrical circuit.
 Using the basic electrical symbols to draw a circuit diagram can show the manners in which the circuit components are placed.